bhauman/figwheel-main/docs/tutorial.md

 arguments.
-You can call `range` with no arguments `[]` which will return an infinite sequence (not recommended at the REPL), you can call it with one argument `[end]` specifying where a range starting at `0` should end, you can call it with the other argument arities `[start end]` and `[start end step]`.
+You can call `range` with no arguments `[]` which will return an infinite sequence (not recommended at the REPL), you can call it with one argument `[end]` specifying where a range starting at `0` should end, you can also call it with the other argument arities `[start end]` and `[start end step]`.

 Let's try this: